FAIRplus/the-fair-cookbook/content/recipes/interoperability/creating-knowledge-graph-from-unstructured-text.md

 If you ever had to do a literature search for a project, you probably can appreciate the great effort behind traversing the ever-expanding volumes of texts and trying to organise the extracted information.
-In the past two decades, noticeable progress has been made, harnessing the power of machine-learning (ML) and artificial intelligence (AI) approaches to extract knowledge from large corpora of scientific literature.
+In the past two decades, noticeable progress has been made, harnessing the power of machine-learning (ML) and artificial intelligence (AI) based approaches to extract knowledge from large corpora of scientific literature.
-Modern machine-learning approaches aim to identify, extract and store important information from unstructured text.
+Modern ML algorithms aim to identify, extract, and store important information from unstructured text.
-Among the most popular structured representations, knowledge graphs, in the form of RDF linked data graphs are fast becoming a dominant form.
+Among the most popular structured representations, knowledge graphs, in the form of RDF linked data graphs are rapidly becoming a dominant form.
 This is chiefly due to it being a favourite form of  `active metadata` and `FAIR data`.

 In simplified terms, the overall pipeline for information extraction can be broken down in the following key steps:

 - Collecting the text data and assembling the data corpus
 - Performing entity disambiguation using a technique such as co-reference resolution
-- Performing Entity Recognition and named entity linking (NER step)
+- Performing entity recognition and named entity linking (NER step)
-- Performing Relationship detection and extraction
+- Performing relationship detection and extraction
 - Creating and storing the data in a knowledge graph (an RDF linked data graph in our example).